jolbol1/jolbol1/README.md

 * Good at problem solving, one of the main reasons I picked a career in development
 * Great at working within a small or large team, able to offer input, give and take constructive feedback.
 * Able to communicate well with end users.
 Often writing clear and concise wikis at my current job.
-* Adaptable and qucik learner.
-Able to pick up new frameworks quickly and undertsand documentation.
+* Adaptable and quick learner.
+Able to pick up new frameworks quickly and understand documentation.

 ### 👨 Quick Bio
 * 🏢 Based in Surrey UK.